smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ---

+{% include bookmark.html id="5" %}

+### 5.&nbsp;&nbsp; Working around lack/loss of RVO

+In a situation where the compiler does not perform RVO (either unnamed or named) or if RVO cannot be exploited for some reason, a simple solution is for the calling function to pass a reference to a pre-built instance and have the called function modify the object it receives by reference.
+This approach assumes the object supports all necessary modifier functions.
+It also makes the function interface a bit more complex.

+An alternative is for the called function to dynamically allocate an object and always return an object pointer, but this approach is error prone (all the issues related to pointer manipulation) and causes memory leaks if the object is not freed.

 {% include bookmark.html id="6" %}

 ### 6.&nbsp;&nbsp; Foregoing optimization

-In some situations it can be acceptable or even better to forego RVO.
-For example, if a function returns a small object (such as instances of the example struct `S`) it may be acceptable to lose the benefit of the optimization.
-However, if a function returns a large object such as a vector of 100 string objects, it might be important to take advantage of the optimization.
+In some situations it can be acceptable or be better to forego RVO.
+For example, if a function returns a small object (such as an instance of the example struct `S`), it may be acceptable to lose the benefit of the optimization.
+However, if a function returns a large object such as a vector of 100 string objects, it might be important to take advantage of RVO.

-It is not possible to take advantage of RVO if the object returned from a function has block scope and that object needs to be used in a later block.
-In this case, the variable must be declared in an outer block and thus RVO is missed.
-Alternatives such as those outlined in [Section 4](#4) would need to be used if it is necessary to benefit from RVO.
+It is not possible to take advantage of RVO if the receiving variable in the calling function is required after the block in which the variable receives the function value.
+In this case, alternatives such as those outlined in [Section 5](#5) would need to be used if it is necessary to avoid copying objects.

 Listing F shows two possible code organizations for the same application.
-(The code is actually a simplified version of real-life code.)
+(The code is a simplified version of real-life code.)
 Functions `get` and `use` in the listing are some functions that return and accept an instance of `S`, respectively.
-The code with the "Lose RVO" organization misses out on RVO, but it is simple and readable, mainly because the exception handlers are sequential.
+The code with the "Lose RVO" organization misses out on RVO benefit, but it is simple and readable, mainly because the exception handlers are sequential.
 In contrast, the code with the "Gain RVO" organization benefits from RVO, but it is less readable, largely due to the nested exception handling.

 **Note:** Listing F is meant only to illustrate common trade-offs involving RVO.
 It is not meant to promote any particular program organization.
-Other (better) organizations can exist, and the organizations possible as well as the best prganization depend on the application.
+Other (better) organizations can exist, and the organizations possible as well as the best organization depend on the application.

 ---
 {% include bookmark.html id="Listing F" %}

-##### Listing F: effect of code organization ([run this code](https://godbolt.org/z/HNCzvn))
+##### Listing F: effect of code organization ([run this code](https://godbolt.org/z/cntjTe))

 <div class="row">
 <div class="column-2" markdown="1">